yovnajunglee/site/index.md

 ---

-I am an MSc student in the Department of Statistical Sciences at the Univerity of Cape Town.
+I am an MSc student in the Department of Statistical Sciences at the University of Cape Town.
 My research interests lie in the development of data-driven methodologies to solve challenges in the biomedical, ecological and environmental sciences.

 ### Research interests